 CPD is here

 ESV will shortly introduce Victoria’s first program of Continuing Professional Development (CPD) for the electrical trade.

 It is now necessary for most classes of electrical licence holders to attend an eight hour CPD training session, as a condition of their licence renewal.

 The training will be specific to every class of licence, and will be mandatory for every electrical licence held.
 Sessions will be held at selected training centres at various locations across Victoria.

-It is hoped to run a pilot of the training in early March 2022, and then roll out the whole program to the rest of the industry in 2022/3, incorporating findings from the pilot.
+A successful pilot of the training was completed in March 2022, and the whole program will be rolled out to the industry in 2022-23, incorporating important findings from the pilot.
 Feedback from pilot participants was excellent.